MickPunungwe3000/mickpunungwe3000.github.io/_posts/2024-07-12-clean-code-intro.md

 - **Choose clarity over cleverness**
 You’re not impressing anyone with regex magic or nested ternaries.
 Code is a team sport.
 Keep it simple stupid (KISS)

+### 🧠 Why You Should Care

+- Your code **becomes self-documenting** thus less need for scattered comments.
+- Debugging, refactoring, and extending features is way faster.
+- Your teammates (and future you) won’t curse your name.
+- It builds **trust** in your pull requests, in your judgment, in your leadership.

+> “Code is read more than it is written.” – Robert C. Martin

+If that quote doesn’t hit you now, it will the day you open a 6-month-old repo and can’t tell what your own method does.

+---

 This post kicks off a 12-week series where I’ll dive deep into writing cleaner code,from real-world patterns to edge-case pitfalls.
 I'll be sharing examples, refactors, and the exact principles I’m using to grow into a senior engineer.